RV Battery State of Charge

 As a direct result, owners reject perfectly good batteries, yet retain those worn out.

-Battery voltage measurement is fine, but (for deep cycle units) only after 24 hours totally off-load.
+Battery voltage measurement is fine, but (for deep cycle lead acid units) only after 24 hours totally off-load.
 This table shows the then typical relationship between voltage and remaining charge for a lead acid battery in good condition.

 Starter batteries have many but thinner plates, enabling them to accept and supply high currents and to recharge rapidly.
 Much the same applies to AGM batteries.
 With both, a voltage reading will be meaningful after the battery has rested for an hour or totally off-load.